mlvl42/unit_test_nm_otool/README.md

 see se usage `python3 unit_test -h` for a detailed explanation of every flags.

+# Custom Tests folders

+The osx implementations of `nm and otool` handle a lot of parsing errors, the folder `custom_tests` contains some basic tests, as well as some harder ones.
+(If you did not handle parsing errors you'll definitely get a segmentation fault)

 if you have any suggestions feel free to contact me